May 6, 2014

 Maria Hernandez Executive Associate to the Vice President Administration and Finance

-The Communication Studies and Theatre Department is pleased to announce that the following students were inducted into Lambda Pi Eta, the national honor fraternity for Communication Studies.
+The Communication Studies Department is pleased to announce that the following students were inducted into Lambda Pi Eta, the national honor fraternity for Communication Studies.
 A ceremony was held during the senior capstone presentation on April 27, 2014.
 These students include: Katilyn Amodei, Meghan Beatty, Laurel Brandt, Brooke Hamm, Ellyn Kershner, Alexander Vigilante, and Christina Wolfe.
 Additionally, four senior members of LPE will be graduating this semester and include Jillian Boyer, Nicole Brumbley, Amanda Schoell, and Natalie Yuengel.

-Mary Eicholtz, Assistant Professor, Communication Studies and Theatre
+Mary Eicholtz, Assistant Professor, Communication Studies

 The Biology Department is pleased to announce the following student award recipients: